 Devon Clark is a Canadian art jeweller who started designing and creating accessories in 1996.
 She began her training at the Kootenay School of the Arts Center of Craft and Design in Nelson, BC, where she completed a 3 year diploma program in the Jewellery and Small Object Design department in 1999.
 She continued her education at the Alberta College of Art and Design in Calgary, Alberta, where she received a Bachelor of Fine Arts degree in the Jewellery and Metals program in 2002.

-Devon has been represented by some of Canada's top Craft galleries, and has also exhibited in the USA, France, Germany and Portugal.
-She currently works out of her studio in Savannah, Georgia.
+Devon has been represented by some of North Americas's top Craft galleries, and has also exhibited in France, Germany, and Portugal.
+She currently works out of her studio in San Antonio, Texas.

 I make jewellery by hand.
 Some of it is considered fine jewellery, some of it is considered Contemporary art jewellery, but often it is somewhere in between.
 I use an eclectic range of ethically resourced and local materials including precious and semi-precious metals and gemstones, plastic, paper, fabric, and found objects.
 I love detail and have always been drawn to texture, nature, fashion, and patterns.